Picture

 • Hydroelectric power (hydropower) is a renewable energy source where electrical power is derived from the energy of water moving from higher to lower elevations.
 Hydropower projects also supply clean water for agriculture, homes, and business and help mitigate the impacts of extreme weather events, such as floods and drought.

 • Hydropower is the single largest source of renewable electricity globally.
-In 2021, renewable electricity generation from hydropower achieved a record of 4,370 terawatt-hours (TWh), the largest contribution from hydropower in the global renewable-based electricity generation.
+In 2022, renewable electricity generation from hydropower accounted for nearly 41% of total renewable energy, the largest contribution from hydropower in global renewable-based electricity generation.

-• Thus, the hydropower segment is expected to dominate the market during the forecast period.
+• Thus, the hydropower segment is ecpected to dominate the market during the forecast period.

 Asia-Pacific to Dominate the Market